 What is the minimum SEER2 for my region?

-As of January 2023: Northern states require minimum 14 SEER2 for split systems.
-Southern states require minimum 15 SEER2.
-Southwest states require minimum 14.5 SEER2 for some configurations.
+As of January 2023: Northern states require minimum 13.4 SEER2 for split systems under 45,000 BTU (equivalent to the old 14 SEER).
+Southern states require minimum 14.3 SEER2 (old 15 SEER).
+Southwest states also require 14.3 SEER2 plus minimum EER2 thresholds.
+These are SEER2 figures, not the old SEER numbers.
 Always check DOE requirements for your specific state before purchasing.

 Related Cost Guides